tsangsiu/RB120_OOP/Assessments/Practice_Problems/practice_problems.md

 Upon instantiation, the method `GoodDog#initialize` is invoked with an argument `"brown"`.
 The `super` keyword inside the method invokes the method of the same name up in the method lookup path, which is `Animal#initialize`, and passes all arguments to it.
 Therefore, the instance variable `@name` is assigned to the string `"brown"`.
 Back to the method `GoodDog#initialize`, the instance variable `@color` is assigned to the string `"brown"`.

 Hence the output follows.

+### Attempt 2

+The above code outputs a string representation of a `GoodDog` object, with attributes `@name = "brown"` and `@color = "brown"`.

+On line 16, a new `GoodDog` object is instantiated and assigned to the local variable `bruno`.
+The method invocation of `new` on the `GoodDog` class triggers the invocation of `GoodDog#initialize`.
+Upon the method invocation of `GoodDog#initialize` with an argument `"brown"`, the `super` keyword invokes the method of the same name in the superclass, which is `Animal#initialize`, and passes all arguments to it.
+The instance variable `@name` is then initialized to the string `"brown"`.
+On line 12, the instance variable `@color` is initialized to the string `"brown"`.
+Therefore, after instantiation, a new `GoodDog` object with attributes `@name = "brown"` and `@color = "brown"` is instantiated.

+With the only keyword `super`, it calls the method of the same name in the superclass and passes all arguments that are passed to the current method to it.

 ## 9